 Stormwater Improvements

-In mid-April 2022, the second phase of a multi-year project to improve the City's stormwater system and reduce runoff in neighborhoods near Caruth Park will be complete.
-The project involved the removal and replacement of existing pipe in portions of Southwestern and Hillcrest, the construction of an inlet to channel runoff to the underground detention structure in Caruth Park, and its connection to the outlet in Hillcrest.
+In Spring of 2022, the second phase of a multi-year project to improve the City’s stormwater system and reduce runoff in neighborhoods near Caruth Park was completed.
+The project involved removal and replacement of existing pipe in portions of Southwestern and Hillcrest, construction of an inlet to channel runoff to the underground detention structure in Caruth Park, and its connection to the outlet side in Hillcrest.
 During this phase, crews also dredged the pond in Caruth Park.

 Phase I Stormwater Detention Project - Complete